the-mirror-gdp/godot/README.md

 After merge, the exact commit hash of your PR will not be preserved.

 ## Documentation

+The Mirror's docs are in its monorepo: https://github.com/the-mirror-gdp/the-mirror and deployed to its docs site, https://docs.themirror.space.
+Feel free to contribute there via pull request.

 The Mirror's engine-level features are documented in the class reference.
 There may be some gaps in the documentation, as we are still working on it.